kaodell/COVID_HIA/README.md

 - run_HIA_gridded.py, calculates attributable mortality for annual average PM2.5 and O3 in the BAU and COV cases using a health impact assessment
 - mk_figures_4Jian.py, creates figure 4 in the manuscript
 - ODell_udf_Jian.py, contains functions used in other scripts
-- covid_hia_pyenv.txt, python3 environment used to run these scripts
+- covid_hia_env.yaml, python3 environment used to run these scripts

 ## To recreate HIA analysis and Figure 4 in the manuscript run the scripts in this folder in the following order: